 The greatest strength of this organization is the health professional students.
-There are currently five Frontera de Salud chapters in Texas.
+There are currently four Frontera de Salud chapters in Texas.
 When Frontera de Salud began, its services extended to approximately 600 patients per year, primarily in the underserved community of Cameron Park near Brownsville, Texas.
 With the addition of chapters and volunteers, that number has grown to approximately 10,000 patients per year as the program has expanded into communities in Houston, San Antonio, Galveston, Texas City, Corpus Christi, Robstown, Banquette, Laredo, McAllen and numerous unincorporated communities throughout Nueces, Webb, Bexar and Cameron Counties.

 * Well-woman clinics, home visits, health fairs, farmer’s markets and health screenings in Cameron County.